* Italian short end takes big hit after lockdown in wealthy region

 * Safe-haven German bond yields plunge to record lows

-* Euro zone inflation expectations fall below 1% (Updates prices, adds moves)
+* Euro zone inflation expectations fall below 1% (Adds charts, Greek sell-off)

-LONDON, March 9 (Reuters) - Italian bond yields soared on Monday while safe-haven German debt yields hit record lows and euro zone inflation expectations dived below 1% for the first time ever as a crash in oil prices amplified recession fears spurred by the coronavirus.
+LONDON, March 9 (Reuters) - Italian bond yields soared on Monday while safe-haven German debt yields hit record lows and euro zone inflation expectations tumbled to unprecedented levels as a crash in oil prices amplified recession fears spurred by coronavirus.

-A move by Saudi Arabia to raise crude output pummelled oil prices and heightened fears of a global recession, plunging European stocks into a bear market.
+A move by Saudi Arabia to raise crude output pummelled oil prices and heightened fears of a global recession plunged European stocks into a bear market on Monday.

 The number of coronavirus cases spiked over the weekend, with both new infections and the death rate showing their largest daily increase in Italy - the current focus of the crisis - since the start of the outbreak.